Through Knowledge, Justice…

 Short answer: No.

 Full answer: While there is increasing evidence that the two types of transsexuals each have different neurologically identifiable features, this is still only discernible statistically.
 That is to say, that on average these features are different than controls, on average.
 But any given individual’s brain is too variable from that average to determine if they are transsexual or not.
+In point of fact, we can’t determine from their brains, if any given individual is male or female to better than 93% accuracy.
+The brains of men and women are not sufficiently sexually dimorphic for such a determination.

 Didn’t a study find that the BSTc proved that all MTF transsexuals have female brains?